-Puglia has about 1500 kms of rail lines with almost half owned and operated by local companies.
-The good news is that the regione is investing heavily in new, bike-friendly trains, the bad news is that there a still a few older trains about which aren't equipped to carry bikes, so in the meantime you need to check which trains you can take your bike on.
+Puglia has about 1500 kilometres of rail line with almost half owned and operated by local companies.
+The good news is that the regione is investing heavily in new, bike-friendly trains, the bad news is that there a still a few older trains about which aren’t equipped to carry bikes, so in the meantime, you need to check which trains you can take your bike on.

 Ferrovie Sud Est

 The Ferrovie Sud Est (it/en) operate services out of Lecce (where the national network ends) as well as a couple of lines south from Bari which provide a useful complement to the national network.